Special Interest in Volleyball

 Brighton Secondary School is acknowledged in South Australia as having a longstanding record of high academic achievement.

-The school has excellent facilities, including a specialised Volleyball Centre, with 3 indoor courts and 4 floodlit Beach Volleyball courts alongside the BPAC, a Performing Arts Centre.
+The school has excellent facilities, including a specialised Volleyball Centre, with three indoor courts and four floodlit Beach Volleyball courts alongside the BPAC, a Performing Arts Centre.

 A Brief History

 In 1994 the Special Interest Volleyball Program was established for students to study Volleyball as a part of their curriculum.
-The program has 6 staff in the faculty and over 340 students enrolled.
+The program has six staff in the faculty and over 340 students enrolled.
 Since the 1990’s Brighton Secondary School has become a force in the nation as one of the outstanding Volleyball schools in the country.
 An indication of this is the school’s success at the Australian National Championships held in Melbourne each year.
-In 2007, 2008, 2009, 2011, 2014 and 2015 Brighton was named Champion Volleyball School in Australia.
+In 2007, 2008, 2009, 2011, 2014, 2015 and 2017 Brighton was named Champion Volleyball School in Australia.

 The Aim of the S.I.V.
 Program